usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/Facilitator Guide_Case Study Complete.md

 **Target Audience:** Federal acquisition professionals enrolled in DITAP
 **Facilitator(s):** \[Insert Facilitator Name(s)\]

-### I. Overview & Objectives
+### I. Overview & objectives

 In this session, learners will explore how to apply adaptive leadership and influence strategies to navigate resistance, lead cross-functional teams, and sustain change in digital acquisition environments.
 It reinforces a critical skill set woven throughout the DITAP course: how to make change happen in complex systems.
 By connecting back to earlier activities—like stakeholder mapping (Module 2\) and delivery planning (Module 4)—Module 5 helps learners reflect on the leadership mindset and influence strategies that underpin every successful digital acquisition.

 **Learning Objectives:**
-* Apply adaptive leadership and influence techniques in response to setbacks and pushback
+* Apply adaptive leadership and influence techniques in response to setbacks and pushback.
-* Reflect on personal change leadership approaches and identify opportunities for growth
+* Reflect on personal change leadership approaches and identify opportunities for growth.
-* Strengthen resilience and emotional intelligence when advancing innovation
+* Strengthen resilience and emotional intelligence when advancing innovation.
-* Connect mindset, wellness, and strategy as tools for sustaining long-term change efforts
+* Connect mindset, wellness, and strategy as tools for sustaining long-term change efforts.

 ### II.
-Materials & Preparation Required Materials
+Materials & preparation required materials

 **Materials**
-* Nagivating Stakeholder and Decision-Making Challenges Case Study
+* Navigating Stakeholder and Decision-Making Challenges Case Study
 * "Exploring Your Role in Leading Change" PDF

 **Pre-Read for Participants:**
-* Nagivating Stakeholder and Decision-Making Challenges Case Study
+* Navigating Stakeholder and Decision-Making Challenges Case Study
 * "Exploring Your Role in Leading Change" PDF

 ### III.
-Session Agenda & Activities
+Session agenda & activities

 **Activity: Leading Change and Navigating Resistance**